Best Things to do in Sorrento, The Perfect Base to Explore Italy

 What’s your verdict on the things to do in Sorrento?

 Discover the activities you can do in Sorrento.
-Even if you don’t book anything, it will still give you an idea of sights and attractions in Sorrento.
+Even if you don’t book anything, it will still give you an idea of the sights and attractions in Sorrento.
 If you love Italy as much as I do, why not consider extending your trip?
 Check out this itinerary for two weeks in Italy to help you decide.

 Using Sorrento as a base for onward Travel in Italy